cmejia-lexipol/Valkyrie/README.md

 ### Valkyrie.Functions
 - **Serverless solution for AWS Lambda**
-- Each operation (get, create, update, delete, etc.) can be an independent Lambda (Handlers) or a unified Lambda for testing (Function.cs, TestFunctions.cs).
+- Each operation (get, create, update, delete, etc.) is an independent Lambda function with its own handler.
 - **Typical deployment:** AWS Lambda, integrated with API Gateway.

 ---